Steamboat Springs

 What makes Steamboat's snow different?

-What are the hot springs in Steamboat Springs?
+What are the hot springs in Steamboat?

 How do I get to Steamboat Springs?